uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 If every node of the cluster is not directly registered to Uyuni/SUSE Manager, Uyuni/SUSE Manager should offer the possibility to use the Management Node to trigger an update of every node in the cluster, following the standard procedure of upgrading predisposed by the cluster provider.

-Also, Uyuni/SUSE Manager must coordinate the Management Node to issue a correct upgrade procedure of the product (e.g. from CaaS Platform version 3 to 4).
+Also, Uyuni/SUSE Manager must coordinate the Management Node to issue a correct upgrade procedure of the product (e.g. from CaaS Platform version 3 to 4): this process is initiated by Uyuni/SUSE Manager by using the cluster provider framework implementation (e.g. `skuba`) to handle the upgrade operation.

 #### Application deployment